The AWS Command Line Interface (CLI) is a tool that allows you to interact with AWS services via the command line on your terminal.

 If you do not know or do not have AWS Access Key ID and Secret Access Key, please refer to the guide Managing access keys for IAM users

-To learn more about the aws configure command or encounter issues, please refer to the guide Authenticate with IAM user credentials.
+command or encounter issues, please refer to the guide Authenticate with IAM user credentials.

 Look up AWS region code: at Regions and Zones